agray3/agray3.github.io/_posts/2016-11-29-Demystifying-Data-Input-to-TensorFlow-for-Deep-Learning.md

 triangles
 </pre>

-Now, to convert our images to TensorFlow TFRecord format, we are going to just use the [build_image_data.py](https://raw.githubusercontent.com/tensorflow/models/master/inception/inception/data/build_image_data.py) script that is bundeled with the Inception TensorFlow model.
+Now, to convert our images to TensorFlow TFRecord format, we are going to just use the [build_image_data.py](https://raw.githubusercontent.com/tensorflow/models/master/inception/inception/data/build_image_data.py) script that is bundled with the Inception TensorFlow model.
 Get this by clinking on the above link, and then File->Save in your browser.

 We can just use this a "black box" to convert our data (but we get some insight as to what it is doing later when we read the data within TensorFlow).
 Run the following command
 <pre>